As Biden touts an end to America’s ‘forever’ wars, conflicts drag on out of sight

 “I stand here today for the first time in 20 years with the United States not at war,” Biden said.
 “We’ve turned the page.”

-As he spoke, a force of more than 3,000 American military service members are arrayed on bases across Iraq and Syria, dug in on an extended mission against the Islamic State that exposes them to dangers including drone and rocket attacks.
+Meanwhile, a force of more than 3,000 American military service members are arrayed on bases across Iraq and Syria, dug in on an extended mission against the Islamic State that exposes them to dangers including drone and rocket attacks.

 In Somalia and Yemen, smaller cadres of Special Operations troops operate alongside local forces as part of more-shadowy missions against al-Qaeda-linked fighters, while periodic drone strikes in those countries demonstrate American firepower from the air.